markcot/pands-problem-set/README.md

 the entered variable 'i'.
 However I needed to add +1 to 'i' for this to work so using the 'range of 1 to (i+1)' gave me the desired result.
 Using x in this range and the 'for' function I was able to calculate the 'sum' without looping.
 I wasn't sure which would be a more efficient use of the program not having the while loop or having 2 or 3 variables.
 I decided to stick with OPTION 01 while loop that had only 2 variables, but changed the value of 'i' and comment out ## the OPTION 02 for loop with 3 variables, but retained of value of 'i'.
-I left instruction in comments that if the value of 'i' need to be reatined the OPTION 01 while loop could be commented out (add ## before code) and the OPTION 02 for loop and 'x' variable could be uncommented (remove ## before the code)
+I left instruction in comments that if the value of 'i' need to be retained the OPTION 01 while loop could be commented out (add ## before code) and the OPTION 02 for loop and 'x' variable could be uncommented (remove ## before the code)

-I created my github profile and added 'python sumupto.py' version V1_02 to the repositry.
+I created my github profile and added 'python sumupto.py' version V1_02 to the repository.
 At the time I didn't know about typing a commit message so first commit was missing a message.

-2019/02/09
+### 2019/02/09
-As advised by Ian, I decided to created this README.md file and updated the file 'python sumupto.py' to version V1_03 ammended some comments and added notes to my references
+As advised by Ian, I decided to create this README.md file and updated the file 'python sumupto.py' to version V1_03 amended some comments and added notes to my references

-2019/02/10
+### 2019/02/10
-Updated the file 'python sumupto.py' to version V1_04 ammended some comments
+Updated the file 'python sumupto.py' to version V1_04 & amended some comments

+### 2019/02/17
+Updated the file 'python sumupto.py' to version V1_05 & amended some comments

-Code reference sources:
+## Code reference sources:
-1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, Janurary 2019
+1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January 2019
    I adapted the lecture notes while loop to count down to 0 from i so that I could leave out a counter variable
 2. 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016
-   Reading first few chapters I adapted shorted version code for adding the sum to it's self and operators '+=' and '-='
+   Reading first few chapters I adapted shorted version code for adding the sum to itself and operators '+=' and '-='
 3. I adapted code on the following web page to request user to input a value and make that value an integer. https://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/io.html

 #####################################################################################

-Exercise 2 - begins-with-t.py
+# Exercise 2 - begins-with-t.py
 Using python code
 Check if today is a day that begins with the letter 'T' (i.e. 'Tuesday' or 'Thursday')
 Outputs 'Yes' if today begins with a 'T'
 Outputs 'No' if today does not begin with a 'T'

-2019/02/02
+### 2019/02/02
 I created the first file 'begins-with-t.py' version V1_01 in a folder on my Desktop My first thought was that I could possibly adapt code from the Jan 2019 GMIT lecture example Python-Tuesday to suit this problem.